crodier/software-blog/_posts/2025-03-14-enterprise-anti-patterns.md

 a highly successful business; bring in free lunch with the extra money you make by not favoring deployment independence , maybe they will stop complaining about having to wait two weeks to deploy.
-Note this is not real time to them; this is only time waiting for the build to be completed with the features they did not contribute.
+Note this is not real time to them; this is only time waiting for the build to be released, and no effort from them.

 Deployment independence can be achineved many ways, and "micro stuff" is the wrong way to achieve it.

-Its the first one people reach for, and the worst alternative to deployment independene, which was anyway not somethign you cared about, and was a false idol to begin with.
+'micro' the first one people reach for, and the worst alternative to deployment independene, which was anyway not something you cared about, and was a false idol to begin with.

 ## Microservices ANTI-PATTERN